 Unified QM derivation process

-The proposed derivation process for quantization matrix first selects the right QM index depending on block parameters, as described in §2.1 (unified matrix index), the unifies the processes of decimation for rectangular blocks, repetition for blocks larger than 8x8, and chroma format adaptation into one single process.
+The proposed derivation process for quantization matrix first selects the right QM index depending on block parameters, as described in §2.1 (unified matrix index), then unifies the processes of decimation for rectangular blocks, repetition for blocks larger than 8x8, and chroma format adaptation into one single process.

 The proposed process is based on bit-shifts of x and y output coordinates, as described at the end of §3.5.
 To select the right line/column of the reference matrix, only left shift followed by right shift of x/y output coordinates are required, as illustrated in equation below (excerpt from §3.5).